regulatory-genomics/precellar/README.md

 > [!NOTE]
 > You need to **change the paths to the reference genome** in the examples below.
+> The reference genome should be downloaded and indexed before running the examples.
+> STAR genome index for human and mouse can be downloaded from [here](https://www.10xgenomics.com/support/software/cell-ranger/downloads#reference-downloads).
+> BWA genome index can be build using the `make_bwa_index` function.

 ### Gene Expression